DillonZChen/goose/README.md

     sudo make altinstall
     sudo ln -s /usr/local/bin/python2.7 /usr/local/bin/python2

-Create a virtual environment, activate it, install submodules and packages, and build cpp components.
+Create a virtual environment, activate it, install packages, and build cpp components.
 The setup has been tested with python versions 3.10 and higher, but should probably work for different python3 versions as well.

     python3 -m venv venv